Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-- This page only applies to Scrum boards.
+This page only applies to Scrum boards.

 Viewing the Version Report

-- Click Projects then select the relevant project
+Click Projects in the navigation bar and select the relevant project

 Click Reports, then select Version Report

-- Select the relevant version from the Version Report drop-down
+Select the relevant version from the Version Report drop-down

 Understanding the Version Report

 Before you start using the Version Report, you should get to know how it works.
 The following information will help you understand the key functionalities of the Version Report: